naborlozada/Perdomo_et_al_2025_sRNA_analysis/bioinformatics_pipeline/readme.md

 ## Description of the pipeline.

 The pipeline was applied to all mosquito samples described in the paper.
-Raw reads are publicly available in the NCBI SRA database under the ID SRAXXXXX.
+Raw reads are publicly available in the NCBI SRA database under the BioProject ID PRJNA1287247.
 Reads were mapped against two different reference sequences: 1) [Cell Fusion Agent Virus (CFAV) genome "Rio_Piedras GQ165810"](https://www.ncbi.nlm.nih.gov/nuccore/GQ165810.1), and 2) [Endogenous Viral Element 3 from Crava et al., 2020](https://onlinelibrary.wiley.com/doi/10.1111/mec.15798).
 See methods in the paper.

 A short simple pipeline was created to combine all needed tasks: identify, measure sizes, quantify and locate the distribution of small RNAs of different lengths in the reference sequences separately.